Background

 When Should You Buy Car Insurance?

-If you're a learner driver, you'll need learner driver insurance or you'll need to be added to a supervising driver's policy as a named driver.
-Standard car insurance is only valid once you've passed your test.
+If you are a learner driver, you will need learner driver insurance or you will need to be added to a supervising driver's policy as a named driver.
+Standard car insurance is only valid once you have passed your test.

-Read our guide on parents teaching you to drive for information about learner driver insurance options.
+Read our guide on whether your parents can teach you to drive and what insurance you need for information about learner driver insurance options.

-If you were a named driver on someone else's policy while learning, you'll need to arrange your own insurance before driving unaccompanied.
+If you were a named driver on someone else's policy while learning, you will need to arrange your own first car insurance before driving unaccompanied.

-The good news is that each year you drive claim-free, your premiums will gradually decrease as you build up your no claims discount and demonstrate you're a safe driver.
+The good news is that each year you drive claim-free, your premiums will gradually decrease as you build up your no claims discount and demonstrate you are a safe driver.

 Common Questions About First Car Insurance